godalming123/server-docker-files/readme.md

 A collection of docker compose files that make it easy to setup a self-hosted home server with [Immich](https://immich.app/), [Jellyfin](https://jellyfin.org/), and [Nextcloud](https://nextcloud.com/).

 # TODO
-- Allow the usage of nextcloud with mySQL and mariaDB for more performance then SQLite
 - Setup automatic backup and update for docker containers
 - Add the option to not setup some of the containers
 - Add the option to only allow certain twingate users access to certain apps